inrialearninglab/ai4t/docs/2-Project-resources/1-AI-and-Education-Tools/4-ChatGPT-and-Language-model.it.md

 ## 1 - Understanding ChatGPT

-To give you a better idea of what these language models are, the AI4T pedagogical team has put together a series of videos by Alexandre Torres-Leguet, Clément Romac, Thomas Carta and Pierre-Yves Oudeyer, members of Inria's Flowers team.
-It is distributed under Creative Commons CC-BY license.
+To give you a better idea of what these language models are, The AI4T team wante dto share with you  the work of the Flowers team (Inria Centre at the University of Bordeaux) which carries out scientific research in the field of developmental artificial intelligence.
+In particular, it is interested in computer modelling of human learning mechanisms, and the role of curiosity and language in cognitive development.
+It is also studying the properties of the major language models (ChatGPT, Mistral, etc), and developing methods that will enable them to be better anchored in the real world.

+The team is also studying applications of this work in the field of educational technologies, as well as to help scientists (physicists, biologists, etc.) explore and better understand new systems (materials, self-organising chemical reactions, etc.).

 ### Episode#1: How do language models work?

 **« How does ChatGPT work?
-An overview in less than 5 minutes»** (in English)
+An overview in less than 5 minutes »** (in English)
 Synopsis: This video is an introduction to large language models which are the basis for tools like ChatGPT or Bard.
 They are intended for the general public (for instance students and professors in middle and high school, and more generally anyone not accustomed to computer science or AI).
 This is a 5-minute overview answering these questions:
 - How are these models "trained"?